smartworkz-kyriacos/smartworkz/content/english/team/_index.md

 title: Our Team
 bg_image: "/images/banner/banner-2.jpg"
 description: |-
   At Smartworkz we all have our specialists.
-Look around and see who you want to collaborate with and complete your projects the smart way!
+Find out with who you want to collaborate and complete your projects the smart way!

   Our Aim